easytarget/esp32-cam-webserver/README.md

 <img src="assets/wifi-setup.png" width="350">
 </div>

 Specify SSID and Password for your WiFi setup.
-This board supports only 2.4 GHz band so you will need to ensure you wifi router has this band enabled.
+This board supports only 2.4 GHz band so you will need to ensure your wifi router has this band enabled.

 Set up your preferred NTP server, Time Zone, Daylight Saving Time (DST), desired host name, HTTP port.
 If you plan to use Over-the-Air firmware update, please ensure to specify a complex password.
 Do not